demeueguillaume/NOx_Spatialization/README.txt

+This work is part of the management of air quality in Brussels.
+The Brussels Institute for Environmental Management (IBGE) proposed that we model and spatialize the concentration of nitrogen monoxide and nitrogen dioxide.

+The dynamics of nitrogen oxide concentrations were analyzed on the basis of hourly measurements from a network of measurment stations.
+It is modeled from black carbon concentrations.
+The establishment of a characteristic curve of the NO / NO2 ratio then allows to determine the concentrations of these two compounds separately.

+The results are finally presented in the form of maps.

 In this repository, you will find documents :
 - Report.pdf : the written report of the project;
 - Presentation.pptx : the slides used for the oral presentation in the presence of an IBGE member;